MLNL/ABCD_SPLS/README.md

 ## Toolkit & other libraries used

-- We used a custom-built version of the CCA/PLS Toolkit found [here](https://github.com/MLNL/cca_pls_toolkit).
+- We used a custom-built version of the CCA/PLS Toolkit found in this repository.
 If one wants to replicate our analyses one should use the custom-built version of the toolkit found here, since otherwise most scripts will fail to run.
 - We also used a list of other libraries, all of which can be found in our server link mentioned above.